rezadzikri19/BuggyBuddy-ETL-Microservice/README.md

 ## Usage

-This microservice can be used using *direct execution* or *scheduled cron job (crontab)*.
+BuggyBuddy ETL can be used using *direct execution* or *scheduled cron job (crontab)*.
 By using cron job, you are able to set based on prefered schedule.

 **_Direct execution_**: